Undergraduate Teaching Assistant

 UTA responsibilities

 UTA activities vary with the course and instructor.
 Responsibilities may include helping to facilitate classroom activities, preparing course materials or equipment, and providing supplementary instruction outside the classroom.
-As a UTA, students participate in no more than six hours per week of teaching assistance throughout the semester.
+As an UTA, students participate in no more than six hours per week of teaching assistance throughout the semester.

 Training to be a UTA

-Students who have been accepted into the program and who wish to continue as UTAs in the spring may enroll in X471 for a second semester for one credit hour as long as they have completed the training seminar and remain in good academic standing.
+Students who have been accepted into the program and who wish to continue as UTAs in the spring may enroll in X 471 for a second semester for one credit hour as long as they have completed the training seminar and remain in good academic standing.

 How do I apply?